siddhartharishi/siddhartharishi/README.md

 ## Hi there, I am Siddhartha Rishi 👋

-_Human Intelligence understanding Artifical Intelligence_
+`_Human Intelligence understanding Artifical Intelligence_`

+AI Engineer with a keen on Product Design and Management

 ## 🔭 What I work on